leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 3.1.3 \_get\_img function

-We will now implement a plot, to display drug concentrationa in the domain, as well as all cells, colored by the apoptosis rate.
+We will now implement a plot, to display drug concentration in the domain, as well as all cells, colored by the apoptosis rate.

 ```python
 ##################